PokumeKachi/SignalPlus/README.md

 <br>
 <br>

-# ⚡ Performance, efficiency, features.
+# ⚡ Speed.
+Reliability.
+Elegance.
-Signal+ is for developers who strive for performance and efficiency.<br>
+Signal+ is built for developers who demand performance without compromise.<br>
-And it still has all the features you’ll ever need!

-**It’s perhaps the best of its kind,<br>
+It’s fast, reliable, and equipped with every feature that matters.

-beating the top alternatives like<br>
+**It easily outperforms leading alternatives like<br>
-Good-, Lemon- and FastSignal.**

-*The perfect replacement for BindableEvents.*
+Good-, Lemon-, and FastSignal — in both design and execution.**
 <br>
 <br>

-## Check out the [guides and documentation](https://alexxander.gitbook.io/signalplus) to learn all about it!
+## Visit the [documentation](https://alexxander.gitbook.io/signalplus) to learn more!